zfarrand/phylo-class-social/best-books.md

 # List of best books read in 2022 by Botany 563 Spring 2022 class

--Ben Klementz: Cujo by Stephen King
+- Ben Klementz: Cujo by Stephen King
+- Hunter Ries: Invisible Man by Ralph Elliso
--Corbin Bryan: Amanitas of the South Eastern United States
+- Corbin Bryan: Amanitas of the South Eastern United States
+- Carl Branch: Three Men in a Boat
+- Quaid Handy: From Strength to Strength

 # List of best books read in 2021 by Botany 563 Spring 2022 class